all-hw/ci-demo/README.md

 git checkout Platform_Alif_Ensemble
 ```

-We already built the example so you can just run it on remote hardware without compiling from source yourself.
-Make sure you've set the API_KEY variable as described in the previous example, then run following command:
+We already built the example so you can just run it on remote hardware without compiling from source by yourself.
+Make sure you've set the API_KEY variable as described in the previous example, then run following command in the _ci-demo_ folder:

 ```bash
 ./scripts/ci_sample.sh task bin/microspeech.axf test_data/empty.txt